Home

 Key Points of Interest

-• Agency Actions: The SEC and FDIC play significant roles in the ongoing tension.
+• Agency Actions: The SEC and FDIC are key players in this ongoing conflict.

-• Public Sentiment: Mixed feelings dominate the discussions, with some crying foul over government overreach while others support the crackdown on suspected scammers.
+• Public Sentiment: Mixed reactions prevail, with some criticizing government overreach while others endorse tighter scrutiny of suspected fraudsters.

 "If only these scammers stayed debanked.
 Wake up yโ€™all!"